Golden Milk (Turmeric Latte) Recipe for Your Body Type

 - Warm milk contains tryptophan, which supports melatonin production

-- Cinnamon may help support healthy blood sugar levels
+- Cinnamon may help support healthy blood sugar levels, as explored in a 2019 critical review

 - Black pepper significantly enhances curcumin bioavailability